komsan-k/CPS/architecture/README.md

 # CPS 5C Architecture

-This part presents a **clear, structured explanation of the CPS 5C Architecture**, adapted from a textbook-style LaTeX section into a **student- and instructor-friendly Markdown format**.
+This part presents a **clear, structured explanation of the CPS 5C Architecture**.
-It is suitable for **GitHub repositories, LMS uploads, lab manuals, and CPS course materials**.

 ---